Construction financing FAQ

 - Does the Construction Lien Act affect my construction financing?

 - All upfront expenses are your personal responsibility and these costs cannot be part of the construction financing.
-For example, plans, permits and project management fees.
+For example cleaning the land, plans, permits and project management fees.

 How many draws can I do with a construction mortgage?

-- With construction financing, draws will not be until the construction of the home itself has progressed and only then there has been an increase to the property value.
+- Draws will not be until the construction of the home itself has progressed and only then there has been an increase to the property value.

 - Lenders require a progress inspection from an appraiser for all draws and this cost of this inspection is your responsibility.
 Plus, the payment for the inspection is direct to the inspector at the time of inspection.